intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 functions.
 We should instead improve the way that these functions are achieved.

-It is important to understand which functions may need collaborative solutions and which are purely local, running entirely in an endpont or a network node.
-Most higher layer functions are entirely local to endpoints, from end-to-end security to processing application messages.
-An example of a function that necessarily includes some elements of collaboration is congestion control.
-Today, network nodes inform endpoints about congestion through implicit (packet delay or drop) or explicit signals (ECN).
-Other functions can operate without collaboration but might benefit from it.

 Our goals should be:

 * To ensure that information is distributed intentionally, not accidentally;